 Warning: The responsibility of errors or misunderstandings about the wheel file when processing a Standard Gerber file rests solely with the party that decided to use revoked Standard Gerber, with its informal and non-standardized wheel file, rather than Extended Gerber, which is unequivocally and formally standardized.

-More information can be found it the Open Letter on Standard Gerber at the download page of www.ucamco.com
+More information can be found in the Open Letter on Standard Gerber, which is on the download page at www.ucamco.com.
+PCBDESIGN